Skip to content

 Open App

-You set up Picasi as an MCP server in Claude Code.
-After that, you can ask for updates on your competitors, manage sources, or retrieve reports directly in the Claude chat—without opening the Picasi app.
+You’ll set up Picasi as an MCP server in Claude Code.
+After that, you can ask for updates on your competitors, manage sources, or retrieve reports right in the Claude chat—without opening the Picasi app.

-• A Picasi API token (Instructions: Create API token)
+• A Picasi API token (instructions: Create an API token)

 • Your workspace’s MCP URL (found under Settings → AI Connections and Tokens)